machinio/solrb/README.md

 end
 ```

-It's important to note that those fields that are not configured, will be passed as-is to solr.
-*So you only need to specify fields in configuration if you want Solrb to modify them at runtime*.

 Warning: Solrb doesn't support fields with the same name.
 If you have two fields with the same name mapping
 to a single solr field,  you'll have to rename one of the fields.